SimoneRebora/style_of_criticism/README.md

 ## Dataset

-Because of copyright and privacy issues, I cannot share the corpora that I used for the analyses.
+Because of copyright and privacy issues, I cannot share the corpus that I used for the analyses.
 The "corpus_clean" folder only contains placeholder files.
-The main statistics can be found here:
+The main statistics of the analyzed corpus can be found here:

 ```
                                      |  Social Reading  |  Paper Magazines